New wave music: 1980s

-In a December-1982 Gallup poll, 14% of teenagers rated new wave as their favorite type of music, making it the third-most-popular genre.
+In a December 1982 Gallup poll, 14% of teenagers rated new wave as their favorite type of music, making it the third-most-popular genre.
 New wave had its greatest popularity on the West Coast.
 Unlike other genres, race was not a factor in the popularity of new wave music, according to the poll.
-Urban contemporary radio stations were the first to play dance-oriented new wave artists such as the B-52's, Culture Club, Duran Duran, and ABC.
+Urban contemporary radio stations were the first to play dance-oriented new wave bands such as the B-52's, Culture Club, Duran Duran, and ABC.

 New wave soundtracks were used in mainstream Brat Pack films such as Sixteen Candles, Pretty in Pink, and The Breakfast Club, as well as in the low-budget hit Valley Girl.
-John Hughes, the director of several of these films, was enthralled with British new wave music, and placed songs from acts such as The Psychedelic Furs, Simple Minds, Orchestral Manoeuvres in the Dark, and Echo and the Bunnymen in his films, helping to keep new wave in the mainstream.
+John Hughes, the director of several of these films, was enthralled with British new wave music, and placed songs from acts such as the Psychedelic Furs, Simple Minds, Orchestral Manoeuvres in the Dark, and Echo and the Bunnymen in his films, helping to keep new wave in the mainstream.
 Several of these songs remain standards of the era.
 Critics described the MTV acts of the period as shallow or vapid.
 Homophobic slurs were used to describe some of the new wave musicians.
-Despite the criticism, the danceable quality of the music and the quirky fashion sense associated with new wave artists appealed to audiences.
+Despite the criticism, the danceable quality of the music and the quirky fashion sense associated with new wave musicians appealed to audiences.
+Peter Ivers, who started his career in the late 1960s, went on to become the host for the television program New Wave Theatre that showcased rising acts in the underground new wave scene.
+He has been described by NTS Radio as "a virtuosic songwriter and musician whose antics bridged not just 60s counterculture and New Wave music but also film, theater, and music television."

 In September 1988, Billboard launched its Modern Rock chart, the acts on which reflected a wide variety of stylistic influences.
 New wave's legacy remained in the large influx of acts from the UK, and acts that were popular in rock discos, as well as the chart's name, which reflects the way new wave was marketed as "modern".
-New wave's indie spirit was crucial to the development of college rock and grunge/alternative rock in the latter half of the 1980s and onward.
+According to Steve Graves, new wave's indie spirit was crucial to the development of college rock and grunge/alternative rock in the latter half of the 1980s and onward.
+Conversely, according to Robert Christgau, "in America, the original New Wave was a blip commercially, barely touching the nascent alt-rock counterculture of the '80s."

-Post-1980s revivals and influence

-Indie and alternative rock

-New wave declined in popularity after the mid-1980s, to be replaced by guitar-driven rock acts who reacted against new wave.
-In the aftermath of grunge, the British music press launched a campaign to promote the new wave of new wave that involved overtly punk and new-wave-influenced acts such as Elastica, but it was eclipsed by Britpop.
-During that decade, the synthesizer-heavy dance sounds of British and European new-wave acts influenced Euro disco and trance.

-During the 2000s, a number of acts that exploited a diversity of new wave and post-punk influences emerged.
-These acts were sometimes labeled "New New Wave".
-AllMusic notes the emergence of these acts "led journalists and music fans to talk about a post-punk/new wave revival" while arguing it was "really more analogous to a continuum, one that could be traced back as early as the mid-'80s".

-Electronic music

-During the mid-2000s, new rave combined new wave with elements from genres such as indie rock and electro house, and added aesthetic elements archetypal of raves, such as light shows and glow sticks.